Best 300 Hour Yoga Teacher Training in Rishikesh

 Kundalini practice enhances your immunity by becoming free from several diseases

-High sell-awareness and more receptiveness
+High self-awareness and more receptiveness

-Purification of body decreasing toons body decrease
+Purification of body decreasing toxins

-Awareness breath that enhances well-being
+Awareness of breath that enhances well-being

-Good ale discipline
+Good life discipline

 Real spiritual awakening